 His music often straddled the line between art and activism.
 In the song, “Changes,” Tupac questioned America’s war in the Middle East.
 In the song, “So Many Tears,” he pondered the existence of heaven and hell.
 And in the song, “Me Against the World,” he addressed the growing epidemic of children growing up without fathers.
 But while these songs many have solidified Tupac as an activist, it was classics such as “Brenda’s Got a Baby” and “Dear Mama” that ultimately endeared him to fans.

-But Tupac was far from perfect.
-As a result, he often found himself embroiled in feuds with rival artists or at the center of media firestorms.
+But Tupac wasn’t perfect.
+He often found himself embroiled in feuds with rival artists and at the center of media firestorms.
 Yet despite his shortcomings, his growth as a man was perhaps never more apparent than during his time in prison.
 It was during this period that he would ultimately describe his “thug” and “outlaw” persona as nothing more than a phase.

 Following his release from prison, Tupac would go on to become one of the most beloved hip hop artists of all time, recording numerous records and appearing in countless movies.
-He was gunned down in Last Vegas on September 7th, 1996, and died six days later.
+He was gunned down in Last Vegas on September 7th, 1996, and died six days later on September 13th.

 Despite his success, Tupac died younger than Kurt Cobain, Jim Morrison and Jimi Hendrix—all legends in their own right.
-And yet, in the years since his passing, Tupac’s commercial and pop cultural influence has only continued to grow—becoming to rap what Elvis has become to rock ‘n’ roll.
+Yet in the years since his passing, Tupac’s commercial and pop cultural influence has only continued to grow—becoming to rap what Elvis became to rock ‘n’ roll.

 A version of Brandon’s essay also appeared in the print edition of the Los Angeles-based hop hop publication, Street Motivation Magazine.